Skip to main content

 Recommendations

-• Node operators: Update to Core-Geth 1.13.0 from the ethereumclassic/core-geth repository.
-This release includes all known security patches and is built on Go 1.24.
+• Node operators: Update to Core-Geth 1.13.0 from github.com/ethereumclassic/core-geth.
+This release includes all known security patches and is built on Go 1.26+.

 • Mining operators: Evaluate Fukuii as the recommended long-term client for Proof-of-Work consensus and mining operations.